 Okay, so this doesn’t really qualify as a ‘cheap’ bike frame, but before you scroll angrily to the comments just take a look at the size of that discount!

-Pinarellos are, sadly, rarely ever actually cheap, but with the money you save against the RRP on this frameset you could probably get a groupset, components and wheels to complete the build.
+Sadly, Pinarellos are rarely ever actually cheap, but with the money you save against the RRP on this frameset, you could probably get a groupset, components and wheels to complete the build.
+Swinnerton has a range of other Pinarello framesets discounted as well, if a rim brake F10 X-Light or a K10S is more your thing.

 Prorace Hauser Disc carbon frameset –